 A study of the techniques of second language testing including development, selection, and evaluation for classroom, institutional, or research use.
 The course is required of teaching majors.
-Prerequisites: Twelve (12) semester hours of a Foreign Language.
-Credit, three hours.

 LING-409.
-METHODS AND MATERIALS OF TEACHING FOREIGN LANGUAGES GRADES K-12
+METHODS AND MATERIALS OF TEACHING FOREIGN LANGUAGES

+GRADES K-12 3:3:0